-SÚJB performs supervision of compliance with the Act, legal regulations issued for its implementation and obligations resulting from international treaties by which the Czech Republic is bound, as long as they are relevant for peaceful utilization of nuclear energy and ionizing radiation, resolutions issued based on the Act and fulfilment of obligations imposed by the Act on metrology relating to measuring instruments used for measurement of ionizing radiation and radioactive substances.
-The inspection activity focuses on quality assurance of the entire system and of specific selected equipment.
-The SÚJB departments responsible for this activity primarily include the Nuclear Safety Evaluation Department, Radioactive Waste and Spent Fuel Management Division and Fuel Cycle Radiation Protection Department.
+SÚJB controls compliance with the Atomic Act, with the legal regulations issued for its implementation and obligations resulting from international agreements to which the Czech Republic is bound (when it is related to the peaceful use of nuclear energy and ionizing radiation, compliance with decisions issued based on this Act and fulfillment of obligations stipulated by the Act on Metrology in the case of measuring instruments intended or used for measuring ionizing radiation and radioactive substances).
+Where it is necessary, it extends this action to suppliers of products and services.
+Inspection activities are focused both on the fulfillment of requirements specified in the management system and on quality assurance of specific selected equipment.
+Office departments dealing with this activity are primarily the Nuclear Safety Assessment Department, the Spent Fuel and RAW Management Division and the Radiation Protection of the Fuel Cycle Department.